spalkumar/inventorymanager/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+#User service is here: https://inventory-service-84ll.onrender.com/User
+# ng g c <<Component-name>>: This will generate a component folder.
+This component can be login, home etc
+# ng g s service/auth: This will handle the service communication over http or https for authentication
+# ng g g guard/auth: This will generate a guard which will verify if user is logged in or not